GroopFit/GroopFit-Web-App/README.md

 <!-- ROADMAP -->
 ## Roadmap
 GroopFit development follows the Agile ideology using Scrum.
-The list of sprints, tasks completed, and backlog tasks to be done are on our [Jira page](https://groopfit.atlassian.net/jira/software/projects/GROOP/boards/1/roadmap).
+The list of sprints, tasks completed, and backlog tasks to be done are on our Jira page, accessible only to developers.

 <!-- CONTRIBUTING -->